NGTS/lightcurve-explorer/README.md

 The url of this example page is `/view/14289`, matching the object id at the top.

-Also available are the objects coordinates, and a link to a simbad search in the nearby area.
+Also available are the objects coordinates, and a link to a Simbad search in the nearby area.

 #### Running the server on `ngtshead`